davidrhoden/thestacks/posts/stacks-release-anything-helps-jun-15-2021.md

 ---
 title: The Stacks release the recordings we did with Andre Marquette
 date: 2021-06-15T17:00:00.000Z
-summary: Playing on Gina's stage with George Wilde and Lo Amps, only rescheduled.
+summary: Andre played drums and also engineered the recording.
-excerpt: Playing on Gina's stage with George Wilde and Lo Amps, only rescheduled.
+excerpt: Andre played drums and also engineered the recording.
-image: SisterStreetStage-Apr-25-2021.png
+image: StacksPandemicRecordingsWithAndreRed.jpg
 tags:
   - post
   - New Orleans